ariga/atlas-action/README.md

 * `base-branch` - The base branch to rebase the migration directory onto.
 Default to the default branch of the repository.
 * `dir` - The URL of the migration directory to rebase on.
 By default: `file://migrations`.
 * `remote` - The remote to fetch from.
 Defaults to `origin`.
+* `force-rebase` - When true, skip the merge step and rebase whenever there are dev-only migrations (e.g. out-of-order workflow after merging base and running apply with exec-order non-linear).
+Default is false.
 * `working-directory` - Atlas working directory.
 Default is project root

 #### Outputs